House prices beginning to turn in Greece!

 The central bank warns, however that the political uncertainty in the country, in relation to the recent elections, might cause a negative spillover.
 According to Bank of Greece Governor Yannis Stournaras, political uncertainty was already affecting local markets.
 “There is a risk that the growth that has only just started to resume may be halted, but there is also a large risk of irreversible damage being done to the Greek economy,” said Stournaras.

-Consumer prices in Greece are still declining, with prices falling 2.2% during the year to February 2015.
-This price drop was actually slower as compared to the 2.8% annual deflation in January 2015 and 2.6% in December 2014, based on the figures from the Hellenic Statistical Authority (El.
+Consumer prices in Greece are still declining, with prices falling 2.2% during the year to February 2015, less than the 2.8% annual deflation in January 2015 and 2.6% in December 2014, according to the Hellenic Statistical Authority (El.
 Stat.).